yoomoney/db-queue/README.md

 ## Dependencies

-Library contains minimal set of dependencies.
+Library contains minimal set of dependencies to easily integrate in any project:

+* `db-queue-core` module requires only`org.slf4j:slf4j-api` library
-It requires Spring Framework (spring-jdbc and spring-tx) for interacting with database.
+* `db-queue-spring` module requires Spring Framework (spring-jdbc and spring-tx) for interacting with a database.
 Other features of Spring ecosystem are not in use.

 # Usage